aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/13_structure.md

 we set a threshold below which we accept two crystal structures are equal.
 If WRITE, write the transformed structure to a SHELX file.
 If NOH, remove the hydrogens from both structures before comparing.
-The MAXELONG and MAXANG options control the maximum elongation and maximum angle change allowed for the cell deformation.
-By default, they are 30% and 20 degrees, respectively.
+The MAXELONG, MAXANG, and MAXVOL options control the maximum elongation, maximum angle change, and maximum volume change allowed for the cell deformation.
+By default, they are 30% (0.3), 20 degrees, and 50% (0.5) respectively.

 ## Transform the Unit Cell (NEWCELL) {#c2-newcell}